dev-protocol/protocol/docs/WHITEPAPER.md

 The distributes calculation requires access to information outside the blockchain, so Oraclize is used.

 Oraclize requires ETH to use, so calculate function is a `payable` function.
-Any ETH that was not used in the distribution calculation is returned to the function's sender (distributor) upon ended calculation.
-The processing fee for the Repository Contract's `withdraw()` function is deposited in the Distributor Contract.
-If the deposit is less than Oraclize's processing fee, additional ETH must be paid, but when the deposit is more than the processing fee, the distributor will take the surplus.
-This is a reward for the distributor performing the calculation.

 ### Running Distributor Contract